kubevault/prometheus-exporter/docs/guides/monitoring/vault-server/grafana.md

 section_menu_id: monitor
 ---

-# Visualize Vault operator data using Grafana dashboard
+# Visualize Vault server data using Grafana dashboard

 Grafana provides an elegant graphical user interface to visualize data.
 You can create beautiful dashboard easily with a meaningful representation of your Prometheus metrics.